English

 Who can submit a complaint to the committee?

-Clients who have entered into a contract with a financial firm can submit a complain to the Committee.
+Clients who have entered a contract with a financial firm can submit a complaint to the Committee.
 The choice to appeal is always at the clients’ discretion, i.e. they do not have to seek the approval of the financial firm concerned.
+However, before consumers can approach the committee, they must present their claims to the financial firm in question.

 How does one seek a ruling?

-• A special form must be used.
-Forms can be obtained by selecting Appeals Form The form must be signed and shall be sent by email to fjarmal@nefndir.is
+• A special form must be used, that can be obtained here.
+The form must be signed and sent by email to fjarmal@nefndir.is

 • Owners of private enterprises whose complaints are related to their business activities pay a fee of ISK 25.000 upon lodging an appeal.
 In other respects, the provisions of paragraph 2 above shall apply to the owners of private firms.
 Legal persons pay a fee of ISK 50.000.